RuhAm/AlphaDAWG/README.md

 ### Steps

+1. **Run the script**

+Please make sure the .sh file execultable using where your-script in this case is `EMP_preprocess.sh`

+        chmod +x EMP_preprocess.sh

+Now run the following command:

-1. **Run the script** by passing the chromosome number as an argument:
+We pass the chromosome number as an argument:

     ```bash
     ./EMP_preprocess.sh <number of observations>
     ```